 Pile driving for construction of ferry terminals under Alternatives 2B, 3, 4B, and 4D and multispan bridges under Alternatives 2B and 3 could disturb Steller sea lions and/or humpback whales.
 Vibratory hammers would be used during pile driving to the extent possible to minimize underwater noise.
-Monitors would also be used during pile driving to ensure that this activity does not occur when Steller sea lions are within 660 feet of the construction area.
+Monitors would also be used during pile driving to ensure that this activity would not occur when Steller sea lions were within 660 feet of pile-driving activities unless a different distance were set in an MMPA authorization.